Agricultural Water Conservation Program

 What other agencies may have available resources to assist with an audit in my region?

-Please check with your local soil and water conservation district, groundwater conservation district, local USDA-NRCS office, or Texas AgriLife Extension Agent for assistance in irrigation audits.
+Please check with your local soil and water conservation district, groundwater conservation district, local USDA-NRCS office, or Texas A&M AgriLife Extension Agent for assistance in irrigation audits.

 What is the average efficiency percentage so I'll know where my system stands?

 An average efficiency percentage for a center pivot utilizing a low elevation spray application (LESA) is around 85%, a low energy precision application (LEPA) is around 90%.
 Drip irrigation systems typically have application efficiencies above 95%.
 This percentage may vary according to the design of an individual irrigation system.

 If my pivot is found to need upgrading, is there any funding from TWDB or someone else to do so?